danielrosehill/Claude-Document-This/example-slashes/email-me-the-fix.md

 ## Instructions

-Send an email to daniel@danielrosehill.co.il using the Resend MCP with the following configuration:
+Send an email to claude-logs@danielrosehill.co.il using the Resend MCP with the following configuration:

 **Sender:** claude@danielrosehill.co.il
 **Sender Name:** Claude Code
+**Recipient:** claude-logs@danielrosehill.co.il
 **Subject:** System Fix Applied: [Brief Description]

+**Note:** Using a dedicated email address like `claude-logs@` allows you to organize all Claude-generated fix documentation in a single email folder/tag, keeping your main inbox clean.

 ## Email Content